CV

 Academic Computing 1992 – 2000

 Acted as consultant for faculty using technology in teaching.
-Edited educational computing newsletter, organized and delivered training and outreach events promoting education and instructional technology (including comprehensive January term curricula for all MIT community members), and provided consulting on the use of multimedia by students and faculty.
+Edited educational computing newsletter, organized and delivered training and outreach events promoting instructional technology (including comprehensive January term curricula for all MIT community members), and provided consulting on the use of multimedia by students and faculty.
 Co-author of MIT’s first official web page.
 Created and operated campus New Media Center facility.
 Worked on TEAL (Technology-Enabled Active Learning) project for innovation in physics education as well as other initiatives stemming from Project Athena.
+Partnered with librarians on a variety of scholarly IT projects.

 Brown University

-Faculty Liaison and Manager of Computing Help Desk
+Manager of Computing Help Desk and Faculty Liaison

 Computing and Information Services 1989 – 1992